crawl/crawl/crawl-ref/docs/crawl_manual.rst

   very accomplished transmuters, but most other magic seems foreign to them.

 Palentongas (Pa)
-  The Palentongas are a large, scaled mammalian race, walking on four feet and swinging a powerful tail behind them.
+  The Palentongas are a large, scaled mammalian species, walking on four feet and swinging a powerful tail behind them.
 Their elephant-back armies terrorize the lands outside the Dungeon.

   Palentongas are best known for their powerful roll attack, curling up and rolling into a crashing melee attack against nearby foes.
 They're well suited